On reliable computation by noisy random Boolean formulas: Introduction

-The second method uses the following growth process: Firstly, one defines the initial probability distribution $\Prob_{0}[\rmf]$ over the set $\rmF^0$ of simple Boolean functions of $N$ variables.
-Secondly, and in further steps, the functions chosen from the distributions $\Prob_{t}[\rmf]$ defined in previous steps are combined by Boolean gates: $\rmF^{t+1}=\{\alpha(\rmf_1,\ldots,\rmf_k); \rmf_j\in \rmF^t \textrm{ for } j=1,2,\ldots,k\}$.
+The second method uses the following growth process: Firstly, one defines an arbitrarily chosen initial probability distribution $\mathcal{P}_{0}$ over the set $\mathcal{F}^0$ of Boolean functions of $N$ variables.
+Secondly, and in further steps, the functions chosen from the distributions $\mathcal{P}_{t}$ defined in previous steps are combined by Boolean gates to generate a new set of Boolean functions: $\mathcal{F}^{t+1}=\{\alpha(\rmf_1,\ldots,\rmf_k); \rmf_j\in \mathcal{F}^t \textrm{ for } j=1,2,\ldots,k\}$, where $\alpha:\{-1,1\}^k\rightarrow\{-1,1\}$.
 This process can be seen as a growth of $k$-ary balanced trees and was first used by Valiant to obtain an upper bound on the size of monotone formulas computing the majority function~\cite{Valiant}.
-Savick\'{y} recently showed for one of these processes, for $\Prob_{0}[\rmf]$ that is uniform on some set of Boolean functions $\rmF^0$ and under very broad conditions on $\alpha$, the probability $\Prob_{t}[\rmf]$ tends to the uniform distribution over all Boolean functions of $N$ variables when $t\rightarrow\infty$~\cite{Savicky}.
+Savick\'{y} recently showed for one of these processes, for $\mathcal{P}_{0}$ that is uniform on some set of Boolean functions $\mathcal{F}^0$ and under very broad conditions on $\alpha$, the probability $\mathcal{P}_{t}$ tends to the uniform distribution over all Boolean functions of $N$ variables when $t\rightarrow\infty$~\cite{Savicky}.
 The convergence rates of the Savick\'{y}'s process and its variants with different gates and initial conditions were studied in~\cite{Brodsky}.